 5. What can I deduct in my first year of operating a business?

-Like all businesses you can claim business expenses such as stock, materials, lease of premises or vehicles, staffing expenses and general operating expenses.
-However, in your first year you can also claim some of your start up costs such as the cost to incorporate your business.
+Like all business you can claim business expenses such as stock, materials, lease of premises or vehicles, staffing expenses and general operating expenses.
+However, in you first year you can also claim some of your start up costs such as the cost to incorporate your business.
 If you make a loss in the first year of operating you can claim that loss against other income, if your business had a turnover of greater than $20,000.

 6. What tax incentives are available when starting a business?

-If you are a start up innovation (Early Stage Innovation Company or ESIC) then there are a couple of great incentives for you.
+If you are a start up innovation (Early Stage Innovation Company or ESIC then there are a couple of great incentives for you.
 Investors in your company can receive a 20% non refundable carry forward tax offset to the value of their investment (capped at $50,000 or $200,000 depending if they are a sophisticated or non-sophisticated investor).
 Investors can also disregard capital gains realised on shares acquired in qualifying ESICs that have been held for between one and ten years.

 7. What are the penalties for not complying with tax laws